 These easy strawberry muffins are so simple to make – you just need one bowl and no unusual ingredients – and you can use fresh or frozen strawberries!
 A pinch of cinnamon makes these strawberry muffins extra special (and your house will smell AMAZING).

 We are a muffin family.

 Bart has eaten the same muffins almost every day for breakfast since 2008, and I make different muffins fairly regularly to keep in the freezer for the girls to have for after-nap snacks.

 The (super-nice) muffin tin we got for our wedding has definitely gotten more than its fair share of use in our kitchen.

 I don’t ask a lot of my muffin recipes, except for two things.
 I want them to be delicious (good flavor, good texture) and I want them to be easy to make (one bowl, no fussy ingredients, no whipping egg whites or zesting citrus).
 Okay, so maybe I do ask a lot of my muffins.

 Happily, these strawberry muffins meet all of my requirements.
 I love them with frozen strawberries in the winter and in the summer, they are the perfect way to use up strawberries that are starting to look a little past their prime.

 The cinnamon makes them a little fun and different and also means your house smells extra amazing when they’re baking.

-(P.S.
-If you’re looking for other super quick and easy muffins, these banana muffins are a total staple around here.
-I’ve never had a better banana bread or muffin).
+P.S.
+If you like these strawberry muffins and are looking for other super quick and easy muffins, these banana muffins are a total staple around here.
+I’ve never had a better banana bread or muffin.